 What’s the purpose of the ACT?

-The ACT exam is used as an entrance exam by most of the college and universities around the nation.
-They use your scores from the ACT to make an admissions decision.
+The ACT exam is used as an entrance exam by most colleges and universities around the nation.
+They use your scores from the ACT to help make an admissions decision.
 The ACT test measures the high school student’s readiness for college by testing their knowledge on subjects such as English, Math, Reading, Science, and Writing.

 The ACT is one of the many exams that have changed for one reason or another over time.